ISAITB/docs-tdl/source/testcase/index.rst

     the test bed itself.
 The preferred and simpler approach now is to simply define the handler in the respective test step (e.g. the ``verify`` step's ``handler`` attribute for validators) without previously importing it.

-.. index:: Preliminary (Test cases)
+.. index:: preliminary (Test case)
 .. _test-case-preliminary:

 Preliminary